leov30/fatx-renamer/README.md

 will only work with extensions with 3 characters some characters in folder name may brake the scrip (need testing) character [^] in file name may not show (need testing)

+now works with single files, and added some error checks